matkt/pantheon/docs/Reference/Pantheon-API-Methods.md

 ### ibft_getSignerMetrics

-Provides validator block production metrics for the specified range:
+Provides validator metrics for the specified range:

-- Number of blocks from each proposer
+- Number of blocks from each validator
 - Block number of the last block proposed by each validator (if any proposed in the specified range)
 - All validators present in the last block of the range